 - Verifying preventive action and its effectiveness

-- VERIFICATION - verifying that implementation and completion of all changes, controls and training.
+VERIFICATION - verifying the implementation and completion of all changes, controls, and training.

 Verifying the CAPA finishes the circle of identifying a problem and completing the actions to solve it.
 At this point, it’s important to make sure that the actions taken were effective.

 - Audit method – applies when correction involved changes to a system